 Clarify your theme by making a specific statement your story will prove or a question your story will answer.
 When you have written your theme precisely, you’ll write more scenes that are “on point.”
 (For more on this, see Save The Cat by Blake Snyder, p.
 73-74.)

 A slate is a list, and so your Development Slate is an list of all your ideas that relate to your current projects.
 The idea is that you collect and sort your ideas, and the best, most valuable ideas percolate to the top.

-This helps you maintain focus on your top creative priorities, frees up mental space, and makes it easier to find supporting ideas, details, or scenes when you need them.
+This helps you write faster because you maintain focus on your top creative priorities, free up mental space, and make it easier to find supporting ideas, details, or scenes when you need them.